kaby76/Antlr4BuildTasks/Readme.md

 [![Build](https://github.com/kaby76/Antlr4BuildTasks/workflows/.NET/badge.svg)](https://github.com/kaby76/Antlr4BuildTasks/actions?query=workflow%3A.NET)

-This package is a third-party set of build rules [published in Nuget](https://www.nuget.org/packages/Antlr4BuildTasks/) as a package for dotnet and msbuild for C# projects with Antlr4 grammars using the "official" Antl4.Runtime.Standard package.
+Antlr4BuildTasks is a third-party set of build rules [published in Nuget](https://www.nuget.org/packages/Antlr4BuildTasks/) as a package for dotnet and msbuild for C# projects with Antlr4 grammars using the "official" Antl4.Runtime.Standard package.